 3. What challenges do you anticipate to enacting these strategies or projects?
 4. Is this an appropriate goal for the Bayou St. John Visioning Study?
 Mark only one oval.
-Yes No Walk al: Bayou St. John is Inclusive ing along the Bayou, we experienced a wide array of pedestrian amenities.
+Yes ○ No Walk al: Bayou St. John is Inclusive sing along the Bayou, we experienced a wide array of pedestrian amenities.
 Although the Bayou is well-d, ensuring that it can be easily enjoyed by all of our neighbors will be a part of our vision. minary strategies discussed at the site walk include continuous sidewalks on both sides of the Bayou, well- ned passive and active recreation zones, and a connection between the Lafitte Greenway and Wisner Trail.
 5. What strategies or projects do you think would make Bayou St. John more inclusive?

 6. What challenges do you anticipate to enacting these strategies or projects?
-9. What challenges do you anticipate to enacting these strategies or projects?
 7. Is this an appropriate goal for the Bayou St. John Visioning Study?
-10. Is this an appropriate goal for the Bayou St. John Visioning Study?
 Mark only one oval.
-Mark only one oval.
-Yes No Yes No al: Bayou St. John is Healthy. relatively isolated waterway, Bayou St. John has fallen victim to algae blooms, unreliable water levels, and al: Bayou St. John is Beautiful u St. John is beautiful!
-At our walk last week, however, we discussed strategies to increase shade and less than ideal conditions for native wildlife.
-Many organizations and individuals have invested in the ecological stewardship of the Bayou (some of them are reading this!).
-Our vision will build on their efforts to promote a thriving, well-connected Bayou. touch up obsolete features.
-Our vision will incorporate strategies to further beautify Bayou St. John.
-Preliminary strategies discussed at the site walk include tree planting and the removal of obsolete infrastructure like defunct telephone poles and dysfunctional signage. cana minary strategies discussed at the site walk include connections between the Bayou and New Orleans' als and the reframing of Bayou St. John as a "blueway," increased native planting and wetland restoration rts, and improvements to the maintenance practices that guide the City Park Weirs and Pontchartrain Flood Gate 11.
-What strategies or projects do you think would make Bayou St. John (even) more beautiful?
-8. What strategies or projects do you think would promote Bayou St. John's ecological and hydrological health?
+Yes No As a less stew al: Bayou St. John is Healthy. relatively isolated waterway, Bayou St. John has fallen victim to algae blooms, unreliable water levels, and than ideal conditions for native wildlife.
+Many organizations and individuals have invested in the ecological ardship of the Bayou (some of them are reading this!).
+Our vision will build on their efforts to promote a ing, well-connected Bayou. cana minary strategies discussed at the site walk include connections between the Bayou and New Orleans' Is and the reframing of Bayou St. John as a "blueway," increased native planting and wetland restoration rts, and improvements to the maintenance practices that guide the City Park Weirs and Pontchartrain Flood 8.
+What strategies or projects do you think would promote Bayou St. John's ecological and hydrological health?